OpenEvalProject/evals/manuscripts/elife-68695/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/68695/elife-68695-fig8-v2.jpg)

 **Figure 8.:** FMD was determined in mesenteric resistance arteries isolated from male WT and C451A-ERα mice treated for 2 weeks with the anti-oxidant TEMPOL (A to F) or with a combination of vitamin E and vitamin C for 4 weeks (G to L).
 At the end of the treatments arteries were collected and mounted in an arteriograph for the measurement of FMD (A and G), body weight (B and H), arterial diameter (C and I), phenylephrine (1 µM, D and J)- and KCl (80 mM, E and K)-mediated contraction and acetylcholine (1 µM)-mediated dilation (F and L).
 Flow rate was 3, 6, 9, 12, 15, 30, and 50 µl/min corresponding to 0.8, 1.2, 2, 2.8, 4, 8, and 12 dyn/cm2.
 Means ± the SEM are shown (n = 4 C451A-WT and 6 C451A-ERα mice treated with TEMPOL and n = 5 mice per group treated with vitamin E and vitamin C).
 NS, two-way ANOVA for repeated measurements (panel A: p = 0.6345 and G: p = 0.6482).
 NS, Two-tailed Mann-Whitney tests (panels B to F and H to L).
-Data and analysis in Figure 8—source data 1.Figure 8—source data 1.Figure 8A–L.
+Data and analysis in Figure 8—source data 1.

 A similar pattern was observed in mice treated for 4 weeks with vitamin E and vitamin C with no difference in FMD between WT and C451A-ERα mice (Figure 8G to L).